-Oregon Symphony principal flute Martha Conwell Long, a native of Chapel Hill, NC.
-She attended the Colburn School in Los Angeles, where she studied with the renowned Jim Walker and was the first wind player to receive a Bachelor of Music degree.
-As an undergraduate Martha won first place at the Mid-South Flute Society Young Artist Competition and the Pittsburgh Flute Club Young Artist Concerto Competition and placed in the National Flute Association’s Orchestral Audition and Masterclass Competition.
-She was also a two-time winner in the NFA’s Masterclass Performer Competition and a winner of the NFA’s Baroque Masterclass Competition.
+Oregon Symphony principal flute Martha Conwell Long is a native of Chapel Hill, NC.
+She attended the Colburn School in Los Angeles, where she studied with Jim Walker and was the first wind player to receive a Bachelor of Music degree.
+As an undergraduate Martha won prizes at the Mid-South Flute Society Young Artist Competition, the Pittsburgh Flute Club Young Artist Concerto Competition, and the National Flute Association’s Orchestral Audition Competition.
+During her final year at Colburn, Martha was named principal flute of the Fort Collins Symphony in Colorado.